DREAM THE COMBINE is the creative practice of artists and architects Jennifer Newsom and Tom Carruthers, based in Minneapolis, MN.

 Our work is deeply collaborative, and our studio name speaks to this process.
 Working with engineer Clayton Binkley and a trusted group of fabricators, we investigate the conceptual overlaps in art, architecture, and cultural theory through structures that disrupt assumed dichotomies and manipulate the boundary between real and illusory space.
 We are intrigued by forgotten places, sites of transportation, and unpredictable audiences.
 We consistently seek out spaces on the margins in our work.

 We have been featured in The New York Times, Huffington Post, Vancouver Sun, FoxNews, CTV, Metropolis Magazine, Modern Midwest, The Architects Newspaper, and Africana: The Encyclopedia of the African and African-American Experience.
+They are finalists in the 2018 Young Architects Program sponsored by MoMA PS1.

 Jennifer NewsoM, AIA, LEED AP, NOMA, NCARB